Rooftop tents are perfect for off-roaders looking to add some overnight trips to their calendar.

-A strong brand reputation and good owner reviews round out the package, though some owners have found difficulty in working the rain fly with the tent sitting 6 feet or higher from the ground.
+A strong brand reputation and good owner reviews round out the package, though some owners have found difficulty in working the rain fly on these rooftop tents when they are sitting 6 feet or higher from the ground.

 Tuff Stuff Ranger Overland Rooftop Tent with Annex Room

-After a rooftop tent to serve as your living quarters for a lengthy stay in the wilderness?
+Looking at rooftop tents to serve as your living quarters for a lengthy stay in the wilderness?
 Look no further than the Tuff Stuff Ranger Overland Rooftop Tent with Annex Room.
 Perfect for the pickup camper, this rooftop tent installs with relative ease, and all tools and hardware are included.
 The included Annex Room provides a sheltered entryway that zips to the rooftop tent, providing extra shelter, a dining area, or an additional covered sleeping area for a queen-sized mattress or cot.

 This is a pricier option, but provides plenty of value for the money.
 The Tuff Stuff Ranger Overland Rooftop Tent with Annex Room can be installed for entry from the side or rear of your truck, and includes 3 screened windows with awnings, mould resistance treatment, and a built-in foam mattress.
 Installation takes a few hours, though on-site setup will see you up and covered in just a few minutes.